jmcmahan/nestile/README.md

 - [x] Drawing past the edge of the window on the Tile Edit window will draw on the adjacent tile

-- [ ] Changing a color in the palette to something very close to the a color already in the palette will change any pixels drawn in that color to the newly selected color, as well (this might not be a huge problem, unless you're doing something weird).
+- [x] Changing a color in the palette to something very close to the a color already in the palette will change any pixels drawn in that color to the newly selected color, as well (this might not be a huge problem, unless you're doing something weird).

-- [ ] You might have problems with the program if you run a color resolution other than 16-bit (maybe not, though - haven't tested it).
+- [x] You might have problems with the program if you run a color resolution other than 16-bit (maybe not, though - haven't tested it).

-- [ ] You can't change two colors in the palette to the same color.
+- [x] Fix that you can't change two colors in the palette to the same color.
 This is to prevent the aforementioned bug where you could accidentally overwrite a color by selecting one similar to it.